Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 ## Core Architecture

-The application is built on a three-tier architecture, ensuring a clean separation between exchange communication, strategy computation, and user interaction.
+The application is built on a modular architecture with clear separation of concerns, ensuring maintainability, testability, and code reusability.

+### Core Modules

-### 1. The Exchange Gateway: `aster_api_manager.py`
+#### 1. The Exchange Gateway: `aster_api_manager.py` (931 lines)

 This module serves as the sole communication layer with the Aster DEX.
 It provides a high-level, unified API manager that abstracts the complexities of interacting with both the Perpetual and Spot markets.